-On average, councils receive 21 per cent of their regular income from ordinary land rates, which is paid by landowners.
-Councils can also charge for services such as waste management, and water supply and sewerage (outside metropolitan areas).
-Charges must be used specifically for the purposes for which they are collected.
+On average, councils receive 34 per cent of their income from ordinary rates, which is paid by landowners.
+Councils can also levy annual charges for services such as waste management, and water supply and sewerage (outside metropolitan areas).
+These charges must be used specifically for the purposes for which they are collected.

-Councils can get additional income from fees for things like parking and the use of publicly owned facilities like swimming pools, halls and other user-pays services.
+Councils can raise additional income from fees for things like parking and the use of publicly owned facilities like swimming pools, halls and other user-pays services.
 Fees can also be charged for giving information, supplying products or processing applications.

 All councils receive a Financial Assistance Grant every year, which is paid by the Australian Government through the State Government.

 The amount of the grant varies from council to council.
 Councils receive grants from other sources from time to time.
-For example, Roads and Maritime Services may make a grant for work on a particular road.
+For example, Transport for NSW may make a grant for work on a particular road.